pawitpr/tcp-speedtest-python/README.md

 ## Features

 - Faster
-- Support 4Gb/ps <change the buffer size>
+- Support 75+ client for the speedtest